-The Shimanto River is a beautiful river flowing in the western part of Kochi Prefecture.
-It is 196 km long and is the longest river in Shikoku.
-No dam is built in this river.
-So, if you come here, you can enjoy the old Japanese landscape.
+The Shimanto River is a beautiful river that flows through the western part of Kochi Prefecture.
+With a total length of 196 km, it is the longest river in Shikoku.
+No dams have been built on this river.
+So, if you come here, you can enjoy old Japanese scenery.

-Many of the bridges on Shimanto River have no balustrage.
-These bridges are designed to be underwater during a flood.
-It is devised so that the bridge is hard to be missed.
-These bridges are called “Low-water crossing (Chinka-bashi in Japanese)”.
-The last video on above is taken of the scenery of the Shimanto River bridge at heavy rain.
+Many bridges on the Shimanto River do not have railings.
+These bridges are designed to be submerged during floods.
+The bridge is designed so that it is difficult to overlook.
+Such bridges are called “low-water crossing bridges”.
+The video below is a shot of the scenery of the Shimanto River Bridge.

-I like this river and I visited many times for a while.
-There is no special decoration in this river.
+I like this river and visited it again and again for a period of time.
+This river has no special decorations.
 However, this river is full of kindness that heals with people.

-You can board a pleasure boat in the Shimanto River.
+You can take a pleasure boat on the Shimanto River.
 You can also experience canoeing.

 If you go to the Shimanto River, why do not you visit Cape Ashizuri?

 Cape Ashizuri is at the southwest end of Shikoku.
 The cliff protruding in the Pacific Ocean has a height of 80 meters.
 The Pacific Ocean from here is very exciting.
 You should feel that the earth is round.

 It is approximately 1 hour and 40 minutes by bus from Nakamura station to Cape Ashizuri.

 Thank you for reading to the end.

 If you want to check the tour menu and deals for the entire Kochi prefecture, click here.